Synthetic G-jet-structures in modal homotopy type theory: Structures on -manifolds

-The map $\pi\inT F//\Aut(F)\to \BAut(F)$ is the universal $F$-fiber bundle, meaning all $F$-fiber bundles with any base will turn out to be pullbacks of this map.
 We are now ready to give yet another definition of fiber bundles: \begin{definition} A map $p: E\to B$ is an \notion{$F$-fiber bundle}, if and only if there is a map $\chi\colon B\to \BAut(F)$, such that there is a pullback square

 In this case, $\chi$ is called the \notion{classifying map} of $p$. \end{definition}

 This definition also has a surprisingly easy dependent variant, which is obviously a mere proposition:

 \begin{definition} Let $E\colon B\to\mathcal U$ be a dependent type.
 We say $E$ is an \notion{$F$-fiber bundle}, if